THE GUY WHO WENT 1504LBS ONE YEAR INTO TRAINING: THE JULS BORG INTERVIEW

 Q: So, bro- you just tore the asshole out of Germany’s best at 181 lbs, right?
 What was the meet and what were your lifts?

 A: The meet were the nationals of the WPU, the German arm of the GPU.
 I competed in the 181lbs weight class.
-I wanted to do it after googling Powerlifting Deutschland when I was 4 months into Destroy the Opposition and being disgusted by the old records, which were lower than my numbers then.
+Wanted to do it after googling Powerlifting Deutschland.
+I was 4 months into Destroy the Opposition and being disgusted by the old records.
+Which were lower than my numbers then.

-The category I competed in was ‘’classic raw’’, meaning without wraps, which I consider to be an assisting piece of equipment that defeats the purpose of raw lifting.
+The category I competed in was ‘’classic raw’’, meaning without wraps.
+I consider to be an assisting piece of equipment that defeats the purpose of raw lifting.
 Sleeves were allowed, but I didn’t use them.

-After jacking myself up 2 months prior to the meet (I had an accident in a monolift, where I squatted 485 for a single, had my shorts tear and had to shift my weight to the right to re-rack the weight, knocking my hip out of place), I couldn’t squat heavy and stuck to belt squats and front squats with the occasional lockouts with 793 lbs.
+I jacking myself up 2 months prior to the meet.
+I had an accident in a monolift.
+Where I squatted 485 for a single.
+Had my shorts tear and had to shift my weight to the right to re-rack the weight.
+Knocking my hip out of place.
+I couldn’t squat heavy and stuck to belt squats and front squats with the occasional lockouts with 793 lbs.
 My chiropractor fixed me though, which saved me 2 weeks prior to the meet.

 I opened my squat with 440lbs, second attempt at 485 lbs., third attempt at 529 lbs. for a PR.

-My bench started at 330 lbs., which had the other competitors crapping their pants since I warmed up with 308lbs for a double.
-After that I benched an easy 374 lbs. and got carried away, attempting 407lbs for my third attempt, only to fail halfway through.
+My bench started at 330 lbs.
+Which had the other competitors crapping their pants since I warmed up with 308lbs for a double.
+After that I benched an easy 374 lbs.
+Got carried away, attempting 407lbs for my third attempt, only to fail halfway through.

 My deadlift started at 507 lbs.; my second attempt were 551 lbs. which flew up easy.
-I then decided to pull my gym PR, 600lbs, which weren’t hard at all, probably due to the adrenaline, Ferox and ammonia.
+I then decided to pull my gym PR.
+600lbs, which weren’t hard at all.
+Probably due to the adrenaline, Ferox and ammonia.
 Fourth attempts weren’t possible during that meet due to time constraints.
-One of the others dropped 496 lbs on his foot during a sumo pull, which was one of the funnier moments.
+One of the others dropped 496 lbs on his foot during a sumo pull.
+That was one of the funnier moments.

 I totaled 1504 lbs. at my first meet after 9 months of heavy strength training.